nowucca/introducing-mcp/README_walkthrough.md

   - Tool discovery and invocation
   - Result handling and display

-#### Testing Prompts
-- "What time is it?"
-- "Tell me the current time."
-- "What time is it in 24-hour format?" (tests format parameter)
-- "Show me the time in HH:MM format." (tests custom format)

 ### 02-llm-client
 - **LLM Integration**: Adds language model capabilities
 - **Key Features**: